idan-nave/OnBoardly/README.md

    - Use a local server or open them directly in your browser.

 6. **Start working on your assigned tasks**:
-   - Each team member is assigned to a specific part of the project (backend or frontend).
+   - Each department member is assigned to a specific part of the project (backend or frontend).
    - Follow the MVC architecture, ensuring proper separation of concerns between the data (models), business logic (services), and user interface (views).

 ## API Endpoints